Tails86/MouseWigglerPico/README.md

 the src directory of this project onto that drive.
 The drive should look like the following.
 ![button](CIRCUITPYTHON_drive.jpg?raw=true)

-That's it!
-You can now unplug the pico and plug it back in to start running.

 # Hardware

 This software depends on one push button installed to GP2.
 When pressed, this button should pull the input to ground.